-ACTION: No formal vote was taken on this item; Commissioner Kuntz-Duriseti was authorized to draft a letter of recommendation to provide to the GPAC.
+ACTION: No formal action was taken on this item.

 B3.
 Make an Appointment to the CAP Subcommittee - 5 mins

 ACTION: Motion and second (Bedwell/Smolke) to appoint Deb Martin to CAP subcommittee, passes (4-0-3), (Absent: DeCardy, Scott, Barnes).